 How Did I Get Cockroaches?

-Exterminators at Viking Pest state cockroaches can crawl into your home or business through cracks in walls, under doors, or through pipes like outdoor spigots.
+Cockroach Exterminators at Viking Pest state cockroaches can crawl into your home or business through cracks in walls, under doors, or through pipes like outdoor spigots.
 They can hitch a ride in on backpacks, purses, or other items (especially food), and cockroaches can travel through walls or pipes from adjacent apartments if you live in a multi-unit complex.
 Cockroaches are very good at finding food, so if you have left food out, not cleaned up recently, or have open trash cans, you are more likely to attract these pests.

 Cockroaches will also seek the warmth and shelter of your home or business during the colder months, and you may see more of them during this time.

-Pest control experts remind us it’s reasonable to expect to see at least a few cockroaches around from time to time, so don’t beat yourself up if you see one, but do try to keep your New Jersey, Pennsylvania, Maryland or Delaware home or business clean and free of food that may attract them and encourage them to stick around.
+Viking Pest Cockroach control experts remind us it’s reasonable to expect to see at least a few cockroaches around from time to time, so don’t beat yourself up if you see one, but do try to keep your New Jersey, Pennsylvania, Maryland or Delaware home or business clean and free of food that may attract them and encourage them to stick around.

 What Are The Effects Of A Cockroach Problem In And Around My Home or Business?